Three takeaways from the Giants' Week 7 loss to the Philadelphia Eagles

 2. Lawrence of East Rutherford

-So were there any positives that came out of Sunday’s throttling?
-Yes, and his name is Dexter Lawrence.
-The Giants nose tackle finished with five tackles, two sacks, and two quarterback hits.
-Lawrence, who leads the NFL with nine sacks, made it clear following the game that his individual accomplishments are due in part to the work his teammates and the defensive coaching staff put in.
+Lawrence, who leads the NFL with nine sacks, made it clear after the game that his individual accomplishments are due in part to the work his teammates and the defensive coaching staff put in.

-“It’s the game plans, it’s the [defensive backs] covering, the guys outside of me rushing as well,” Lawrence said.
+“It’s the game plans, it’s the [defensive backs] covering, the guys outside of me rushing as well,” he said.
 “I do what I can when I can.
 Whenever I get that one-on-one or whenever I [have to] hustle to a ball or effort plays, it’s more than what the numbers say that goes along with me getting sacks.”

-3. Offensive, offensive football
+3. Offensive offensive football

-“I don’t know what our longest play was [but] it couldn’t have been too long,” Daboll said.
-“I don’t know what it was but it’s hard to generate points when your longest play is 14 yards or your longest play last week was 15 yards.
-So, you can do that one of two ways: catch and run or push the ball down the field and give our guys some chances or go up and make some plays.
+“I don’t know what our longest play was, [but] it couldn’t have been too long,” Daboll said.
+“I don’t know what it was, but it’s hard to generate points when your longest play is 14 yards or your longest play last week was 15 yards.
+So you can do that one of two ways: catch and run or push the ball down the field and give our guys some chances or go up and make some plays.

 “We’re continuing to work on that.
 Those are two areas that we put a lot of time and effort [into] and we’re not getting the results equal to the work and the effort that we’re putting into it.”